Flu Treatment and Prevention

 Caring for someone with the Flu?
 Use a Flu Prevention Kit or other fever-reducing Over The Counter medications.

 Flu Prevention Kits are a decent line of defense (though no substitution to a vaccine) against the flu.
 Our kit is designed with Personal Protection in mind, and is primarily meant for use when you are caring for someone with the flu.
-Stocked with masks, gloves, antibacterial wipes, and more.
+Stocked with black scba masks, gloves, antibacterial wipes, and more.
 Other Over The Counter fever reducers (a major symptom of the flu) and other Cough, Cold, and Flu relief products will help as well.

 While the H3N2 virus may be peaking this month, there is still good reason to take preventative measures, including getting your flu vaccine.